 - to indicate another person’s words, whether written or spoken

-- to refer to a word being used as a word (For example, we put the word “cat” in quotes in this sentence: The word “cat” has three letters.
-This clarifies that we are referring to the word, not the animal.
-This use of quotation marks is rare.
+- to refer to a word being used as a word (For example: The word “cat” has three letters.
+Putting “cat” in quotes clarifies that we are referring to the word, not the animal.
+If we were just talking about the animal, we would not use quotes.
+For example: I had a cat named Maggie.
+Note: This use of quotation marks is rare.
 Focus on the first two uses, which are much more common.)

 Titles in Quotation Marks